dadge/simple_thermostat/README.md

 ```

 If you had already configure a generic thermostat the onli changes you have to do are the following :
-* platform must be changed from generic_thermostat to simpl_thermostat
+* platform must be changed from generic_thermostat to simple_thermostat
 * away_temp must be removed

 ## Even Better with Scheduler Component !